Paola62010/cookbook/README.md

 ### Favourites Page

 This page is only available to authenticated users.
 This page contains two sections.
 The top sections includes a title and the search bar.
 The bottom section contains a list of recipes, organised in a grid of cards.
-The recipes listed here are the recipes the user has marked as favourite by clicking on the star in the recipe_detail page.
+The recipes listed here are the recipes the user has marked as favourite by clicking on the star icon in the recipe_detail page.

 ### Search Results Page